klaus-kramer/Vigil-Fluminis/README.md

 # Vigil-Fluminis - Guardian of the river

-WindowsfirewallAnalysis.
+Windows Firewall Analysis.
 A check against various criteria to generate a "suspicious" score that can assist the user during evaluation.
 Built with C++/Qt.
 No installer, just unzip the Release and run.

 ## Features